 If you were paying extra close attention, you may have noticed a sticker pasted on or near the ATM that tells you about fees but doesn’t tell you how much the fee will be.
 If you’ve ever wondered why that sticker was there, the answer is that, until now, the law required it.

 Congress recently amended the law about ATM fee disclosures to eliminate the sticker requirement.
-Now the CFPB is following the law by changing these rules.
 While this change means that consumers may no longer see a sticker on the ATM telling them that the ATM owner may charge a fee, the information about these charges, including the amount of the charge, will still appear on the ATM screen or a printout.
 The consumer will be able to cancel the ATM transaction without paying a dime.

 At the CFPB, we work to ensure that consumers have the information they need to make informed decisions about their financial products and services.
 If you have had a confusing experience with ATM fees, you may contact the CFPB to tell us your story or submit a complaint.